Purple-crowned plovercrest: Description

 The purple-crowned plovercrest is 8.5 to 9.5 cm long.
 Males weigh about 3.7 g.
 Both sexes have a shortish, straight, black bill.
 Adult males have a shaggy violet-blue crest.
 Their face, chin, and throat are brownish with a white spot behind the eye.
 Their upperparts yellowish green.
 Their lower throat to upper belly is blackish violet-blue and the rest of the underparts are gray.
 Their central two pairs of tail feathers are green and the rest green with a blackish band near the end and whitish tips.
 Adult females and juveniles have a much smaller crest.
 Their upperparts are also yellowish green and their underparts gray.

 Distribution and habitat

 The purple-crowned plovercrest is found in eastern Paraguay, far northeastern Argentina, and southern Brazil as far north as southern São Paulo state.
 It inhabits the understory of forest, scrublands, and vegetation along watercourses.
 In elevation it ranges between sea level and about 900 m.

 Behavior

 Movement

 The purple-crowned plovercrest is mostly sedentary but in the southernmost part of its range some individuals move to lower elevations in winter.

 Feeding

 The purple-crowned plovercrest forages for nectar from near the ground to the canopy, utilizing both native and introduced flowering species.
-Males defend feeding territories duing the breeding season.
+Males defend feeding territories during the breeding season.
 In addition to nectar, the species feeds on insects caught in flight or gleaned from leaves.